19hours/sg-statutes/Acts/Singapore Academy of Law Act.md

 [20/2009 wef 09/10/2009]

-(ba) being a foreign lawyer referred to in section 14(c), his registration under section 130I of the Legal Profession Act, or his approval under section 130L of that Act, is cancelled;
+(ba) being a foreign lawyer referred to in section 14(c), his registration under section 36B or 36D of the Legal Profession Act (Cap.
+161), or his approval under section 176(1) of that Act, is cancelled;

-[8/2011 wef 03/05/2011]
+[Act 40 of 2014 wef 18/11/2015]

 (c) being a member of the Faculty of Law of the National University of Singapore or the School of Law of the Singapore Management University, he has been dismissed from the Faculty or School, as the case may be, for misconduct in the discharge of his duties;